microcks/microcks-spectral-ruleset/README.md

    It requires at least one requestBody or parameter example with same name to be considered as valid mock for Microcks.

 ℹ️  Request body example 'north' for 'paths./forecast/{region}.put' is not used in any response.
-   It requires to have a matching response example or a x-microcks-ref to be considered as valid mock for Microcks.
+   It requires to have a matching response example or a x-microcks-refs to be considered as valid mock for Microcks.

-🔗 Response has x-microcks-ref 'center-south' for 'paths./forecast/{region}.delete' but it doesn't match input example.
+🔗 Response has x-microcks-refs 'center-south' for 'paths./forecast/{region}.delete' but it doesn't match input example.
    It requires at least one requestBody or parameter example with same name to be considered as valid mock for Microcks.

 ℹ️  Path parameter example 'center' for 'paths./forecast/{region}.delete' is not used in any response.
-   It requires to have a matching response example or a x-microcks-ref to be considered as valid mock for Microcks.
+   It requires to have a matching response example or a x-microcks-refs to be considered as valid mock for Microcks.

 /Users/laurent/Development/github/microcks-spectral-ruleset/resources/weather-forecast-openapi-bad.yaml
-  40:11  warning  microcks-examples-in-required-parameter        Required param must have examples                                                                                                                                                                          paths./forecast/{region}.get.parameters[1]
+  18:12  warning  microcks-info-extension-valid                  x-microcks extension must be valid                                                                                                                                                                        info.x-microcks.labels.team

 [...]
 ```